 After a little recipe testing I finally perfected a recipe for healthy chocolate peanut butter balls.
 They taste just like the ones I used to love growing up, only they’re vegan, gluten-free, sweetened with dates and require only five ingredients!
 They’re basically just like my peanut butter eggs, but in the shape of a ball instead of an egg.

 Everyone who has tried them has loved them, including Isaac who said, “Oh yum!
 They’re like peanut butter cups.”

 So if you’re in need of another holiday treat recipe, these balls should be added to your list.
 And if you’re taking them to a party, I highly recommend doubling the recipe because they’ll go fast, trust me! 🙂

-- Add dates to food processor or mini chopper and pulse until dates are finely chopped and form a sticky ball.
-Add in oats and pulse a few more times until combined.
+Process – Start by adding the dates to your food processor and pulse until the dates are finely chopped and form a sticky ball.
+Add in the oats and pulse a few more times until combined.
 Add in the peanut butter and process until combined.

 Form balls – Scoop out 1 tablespoon balls of dough and roll into balls.
 Place balls on a baking sheet lined with parchment paper.
 Place the peanut butter balls in the freezer until firm – this takes several hours so I usually just let them sit overnight!

 Coat with chocolate – After your peanut butter balls are firm, combine the chocolate chips and coconut oil in a small microwave-safe bowl.
 Microwave for 30 second increments until the chocolate is melted.
 Dip the chilled balls into the melted chocolate and roll until covered.
 Place back on the parchment paper and then back in the freezer until chocolate is set.

 Store the chocolate covered peanut butter balls in an airtight container in the fridge or freezer until you’re ready to enjoy!
 They should last about a week in the fridge and up to a month in the freezer.